TVS Scooty: Scooty Streak

-Launched in March 2009, the TVS Scooty Streak features LED tail lamps, external fuel filling and an easy-to-use center stand: making it specifically designed for the young woman.
+Launched in March 2009, the TVS Scooty Streak features LED tail lamps, external fuel filling and an easy-to-use center stand: making it specifically designed for young women.
 It has 90mm wide anti-skid tyres fashioned from wet compound giving it stronger grip in wet weather driving.

 Scooty Pep and Pep+

 Launched in 2005 Scooty Pep Plus features a light-weight body, with a choice of 99 colours and easy to drive.

 Scooty Teenz and Teenz Electric

 The Scooty Teenz was launched in 2007 has also been released in the electric edition that is designed specifically for young women who travel short distances.
 The Teenz Electric can carry a load of 130 kg with a pillion rider, up to a distance of 40 km per charge.
 The Scooty Teenz also has a mobile charger as part of its features.

 Scooty Zest

-Launched in 2014 Scooty Zest 110.

-TVS Scooty Zest is a stylish and efficient scooter built for urban areas.
-It is one of the most popular scooters in India and is renowned for its stylish looks, excellent ride quality, superior fuel efficiency and low maintenance cost.
-The scooter comes with a 110.9 cc engine which gives a power output of 8.7 BHP and a torque output of 8.8 NM.
-It has an electronic fuel injection system for improved fuel efficiency and better performance.
-The scooter also has CVTi transmission for better torque delivery and acceleration.
-The scooter also has wet multi-plate automatic clutch for easy gear shifting.
-It has well-padded dual seat, LED taillight, foldable footrest and alloy wheels.
-All these features make this scooter perfect for day-to-day commuting.
+Launched in 2014 the TVS Scooty Zest comes with a 110.9 cc engine which gives a power output of 8.7 HP and a torque output of 8.8 Nm.
+It has an electronic fuel injection system.
+The scooter also has CVT transmission, dual seat, LED taillight, foldable footrest and alloy wheels.